Updated for LD 2142 — Statutory Formula & Duration Caps (Effective March 19, 2026)

 Are maintenance payments taxable in Maine?

-Maine tax: Follows federal treatment - no deduction for payor or income for recipient for post-2018 agreements.
+Maine tax: Conforms to federal treatment - no deduction for payor, no income for recipient for post-2018 agreements.

 IRC §71, Tax Cuts and Jobs Act of 2017